 Payments in kind are generally taxable for the recipient, but some benefits are tax-free.

 If you cover costs for telephone/internet which the employee can also use privately this must be declared as a benefit for tax purposes.
 A standard rule is used concerning the taxation of benefits linked to the use of all forms of electronic communication services (EC services).
 The maximum taxable benefit is NOK 4,392.

 You must declare this information together with the salary.

-If you have employees who use a car which is owned or leased by the company for private use, the associated benefit must be declared as salary income and the employee will have to pay tax on it.
+If you have employees who use a car which is owned or leased by the company for private use, the employee must be taxed for this benefit.
 A car does not need to be used privately to any great extent before taxation is triggered.
 You should therefore familiarise yourself with the relevant rules before you allow your employees to use a company car for private travel.

 You are required to produce a pay slip for the employee after each payroll run.
 The pay slip should describe salary, withholding tax, basis for calculation of holiday pay and any other deductions in the salary.

 When an employee falls ill, you need to be aware of your responsibilities as an employer.
 An employee is normally entitled to 16 days of sick-pay from the employer (the employer's period).
 If you pay out salary beyond, you need to apply to NAV for a refund.
 Alternatively, you can stop paying salary to the employee after the employer´s period, and let NAV pay out directly to the employee.